mcpython4-coding/Documentation/mcpython/client/rendering/MatrixStack.md

     @onlyInClient() class MatrixStack

-        class handling an configuration of transformations for applying
+        Class handling an configuration of transformations for applying
         todo: optimise
         todo: use pyglet.matrix instead [pyglet 2 needed]